Teaching support from the UK’s largest provider of in-school maths tuition.

 How to use our online maths lessons and worksheets

-Below are some ideas about how our free online lessons and worksheets can be used to support excellent teaching and learning in GCSE maths.
+Below you will find some ideas about how our free online guides and worksheets can be used to support excellent teaching and learning in GCSE maths.

 Flipped learning

-The students should attempt the self-marking diagnostic practice questions and record their answers.
-To really challenge themselves, they could then try an exam question.
-This allows the student to arrive at the classroom with an understanding of the topic and gives the teacher the opportunity and space to really explore the topic in greater depth.
+Students should attempt the self-marking diagnostic practice questions and record their answers.
+To challenge themselves, they could then try an exam question.
+This allows the student to arrive at the classroom with an understanding of the topic and gives the teacher the opportunity and space to explore the topic in greater depth.

 Next steps